-We know what you are going through.
+We understand what you are going through.
 Separation and divorce are hard.
-You and your ex must assume new roles and responsibilities with respect to each other and your kids.
+You and your spouse must assume new roles and responsibilities with respect to each other and your kids.
 Mediation provides a safe place for you to renegotiate these relationships.

 Frequently asked questions about mediation

-Mediation is a process in which a neutral expert helps parties resolve their conflict.
+Mediation is a process in which a neutral expert helps you resolve all issues related to the dissolution of your marriage.
 Unlike a judge or arbitrator, the mediator does not make decisions for the parties.
-Instead, he or she guides the parties through a structured negotiation toward a settlement.
+Instead, the mediator guides the parties through a negotiation toward a settlement.
 The mediator helps identify issues, eliminate communication barriers, and evaluate possible solutions.

 It’s faster, cheaper, more convenient, and less stressful than the alternatives.
 Plus, you get to decide what happens to your money and what’s best for your children.

 Most cases can be successfully mediated in 3-6 sessions occurring over a few weeks.
-To keep things manageable, we usually work in blocks of 2-3 hours.
+To keep things manageable, we usually work in blocks of 2 hours.
 We will ask you to do some homework between sessions.
 This typically involves gathering information and thinking about your proposals.
-The more prepared you are, the faster you will reach a resolution.
+The more prepared you are, the faster you’ll reach a resolution.

 Mediation occurs in private, and you and your spouse can agree to keep matters discussed and your agreements confidential.

-Mediation focuses on the needs and interests of each party.
+Mediation focuses on the needs and interests of both spouses.
 We discourage making threats or demands and positional bargaining.
-As experienced mediators, we will maintain a calm, cooperative environment, even if your relationship is strained.
-As a result of mediation, over time you and your ex may be able to turn a negative relationship into a positive one.
+As experienced divorce mediators, we will maintain a calm, cooperative environment, even if your relationship is strained.
+As a result of mediation, over time the two of you may be able to turn a negative relationship into a positive one.
 This is especially important if you have children.

 The short answer is that it depends on you.
-We bill hourly for time spent in mediation, reviewing documents, and summarizing information and agreements reached by you.
+We bill hourly for time spent in mediation, reviewing documents, and summarizing information and agreements you reach.
 There’s no retainer; you pay as you go.
 You can commit to mediation one session at a time and can stop if it is not working for you.
 For your convenience, we accept major credit cards, as well as checks.